 Cloud Security Challenges

 You may be thinking, isn’t the cloud supposed to solve the traditional security challenges we once faced?
-Cloud has certainly helped to eliminate some of the traditional cybersecurity issues that were related to old legacy hardware, antiquated processes, and resiliency concerns.
+Cloud has certainly helped to eliminate some traditional cybersecurity issues that were related to old legacy hardware, antiquated processes, and resiliency concerns.

 However, the very strength of the cloud can often be the Achilles’ heel of the solution as well.
 Organizations utilizing cloud environments have to understand the new tooling involved with effectively and securely operating cloud environments.
 A lack of full understanding of the nuances of cloud administration can leave major vulnerabilities that can be exploited.